Say Somethin' (Mariah Carey song): Background

-Aside from the several actors playing paparazzi throughout the video, Hunter included several shots of actual French paparazzi on scooters, who attempted to photograph Carey during the video's filming.
+Aside from the several actors portraying paparazzi throughout the video, Hunter included several shots of actual French paparazzi on scooters, whom had attempted to photograph Carey during the video's actual filming.
 Hunter claimed the additions made the video feel more realistic.
-For the video's primary filming locations, Carey had Louis Vuitton's flagship store on Champs-Élysées, one of the most prestigious avenues in Paris, shut down.
-When describing the experience filming in the boutique, Carey explained: "Obviously, being able to take your pick of anything in the store and have the whole store shut down for you is every girl's dream.
+For the video's primary filming locations, Carey chose Louis Vuitton's flagship store on Champs-Élysées, one of the most prestigious avenues in Paris, which was temporarily shut down for the music video shoot.
+When describing the experience filming in the boutique, Carey explained, "Obviously, being able to take your pick of anything in the store and have the whole store shut down for you is every girl's dream.
 You know, just a pretty standard day in the life of anybody.
 No, just joking.
 There was a time in my life I only had one pair of shoes, so that's my justification for having that little perk on the job."
 After filming concluded in France, Snoop Dogg's scenes were filmed on a Sunday in Los Angeles.
-When asked why Dogg was not present during the Paris shoot, Carey jokingly stated:
+When asked why Snoop Dogg was not present during the Paris shoot, Carey jokingly stated:

-If you guys think I'm a diva and I have requirements, Snoop is the next level.
+If you guys think I'm a diva and I have requirements, Snoop is the next level [diva].
 He's the hip-hop king!
 So his requirements to get to Paris are, like, beyond platinum editions; they're, like, beyond ultra-platinum editions; they're like diamond editions.
-So we love Snoop and we wish he had been here, but I think shooting him in L.A. will be good because we'll have more time, more control.
+So[,] we love Snoop and we wish he had been here, but I think shooting [with] him in L.A. will be good because we'll have more time, more control.
 He probably would have gotten really mobbed in the streets here anyway.